Murder of US Airman in Japan Hits Close to Home

-CHESTNUT HILL TOWNSHIP, Pa. -- A U.S. Airman from the Poconos was murdered while stationed overseas.
+CHESTNUTHILL TOWNSHIP, Pa. -- A U.S. Airman from the Poconos was murdered while stationed overseas.

-Officials with the Air Force say Airman Nicholas Vollweiler, of Saylorsburg, was murdered in his home Friday where he was stationed near Tokyo, Japan.
+Officials with the Air Force say MSgt.
+Nicholas Vollweiler of Saylorsburg was murdered in his home Friday where he was stationed near Tokyo, Japan.

 Whenever a service member dies, regardless of where they're from or where they fought, veterans in Gilbert say it strikes a chord.